pura vida

 animation

 I wanted the animation style to be abrupt and snappy.
-For that I animated mostly on 3’s.
-On 3’s means there are only 8 images per second, as opposed to the smooth mainstream animation with 12, 24, or 30 images per second.
+To achieve that, I animated mostly on 3’s, meaning there are only 8 frames per second, as opposed to the smoother, more mainstream animation styles that use 12, 24, or 30 frames per second.

 taxi.gif